Phantom-Intruder/kubelabs/NewRelic101/nre-relic-kubernetes.md

     SELECT sum(restartCount) FROM K8sPodSample TIMESERIES FACET namespaceName
     ```

-This is also a great place to use the previoud NRQL query:
+This is also a great place to use the previous NRQL query:

 ```
 SELECT max(memoryUsedBytes), max(memoryLimitBytes)